HoshinoTented/AbstractAlgebra/README.md

-This repo contains some proof or exercise of [Abstract Algebra](https://en.wikipedia.org/wiki/Abstract_algebra), in order to practice my TeX and English skill.
+This repo contains proofs or exercises of [Abstract Algebra](https://en.wikipedia.org/wiki/Abstract_algebra), to practice my TeX and English skills.
+The textbook I use is `Contemporary Abstract Algebra`.